 The client listens on a few SOCKS ports (the rationale being detailed on the Tor stream isolation design page): 9050, 9061, 9062 and 9151.

 Only connections from localhost are accepted.
 It can be argued that running a Tor server (onion router) would increase one's anonymity for a number for reasons but we still feel that most users probably would not want this due to the added consumption of bandwidth.
-The user can nevertheless easily choose to turn his or her Tor client into a relay, thanks to the Vidalia graphical user interface.

 If a compromised software had access to the Tor control port,